 Equipment and facilities

-The LMB encourages the free interchange of ideas and advice.
+The LMB encourages the free interchange of ideas and resources.
 Since there are no physical or financial barriers between groups, and all equipment and facilities are communal and shared, students are encouraged to seek expert advice and help wherever and whenever they need it.

 The LMB offers its researchers access to some of the finest scientific facilities and equipment available in any laboratory, anywhere in the world.
 Find out more about our:

 Training in transferable skills

-As a graduate student at the LMB you will also be able to access numerous IT courses and specialist courses on topics such as presentation skills, writing and management skills, alternative career options within science; and how to get a fellowship.
+As a graduate student at the LMB you will be able to access general and specialist courses on diverse topics such as IT, presentation skills, writing and management, careers in science or how to obtain fellowships.
 We also encourage our graduate students to present their work on numerous occasions and to run their own international symposium each year.
 This provides valuable experience in how to organise scientific meetings – from managing budgets and arranging catering to scheduling and marketing the event.

 Graduate students at the LMB can also attend a wide range of training courses provided by the University Graduate School of Life Sciences and take advantage of other university facilities such as the University Careers Service, which offers courses on writing CVs, interview skills and assistance with career choices.

 Graduate Student Association

 The LMB also has its own Graduate Student Association (GSA), run by and for students.
 The GSA helps to create an atmosphere of fellowship and collaboration among students, whilst increasing awareness of students’ needs and giving them a unified voice in discussions with senior members of the LMB.